 Suppose that you had complete control of both fiscal and monetary policy.
-The current unemployment rate is 4.7%.
-The current inflation rate is 3.5%.
-The current government has a large deficit and a large debt.
-The current nominal interest rate is 7.5%.
-(These the numbers are the actual situation our economy currently is and the interest rate is the Prime Rate.)
+The current unemployment rate is 4.2%.
+The current inflation rate is 5.8%.
+The current government has a balanced budget and a medium sized debt.
+The current nominal interest rate is 8.8%.

-(25 points) What is the big problem in the economy described above: the unemployment rate, inflation rate, government deficit and debt, or the interest rate?
+- A) (25 points) What is the big problem in the economy described above: the unemployment rate, inflation rate, government budget and debt, or the interest rates?
 Why do you think that?
-Explain why you do not think the others are "the big problem."

-(25 points) What fiscal policy would be the best for fighting your big problem?
+Explain why you do not think the others are "the big problem." - B) (25 points) What fiscal policy would be the best for fighting your big problem?
 Why would that be the best type of fiscal policy for that problem?
 Use SRAS/LRAS/AD, MS/MD, and the Keynesian cross (a.k.a.
-45° diagram) diagrams to illustrate the effects the policy you chose.

-(25 points) What type of monetary policy would be best for fighting the big problem?
+45° diagram) diagrams to illustrate the effects of the policy you chose.
+Explain why the curve(s) moved as drawn.
+What happens to the unemployment rate, inflation rate, government budget, and interest rates? - C) (25 points) What type of monetary policy would be best for fighting the big problem?
 Why would that type of monetary policy be best for fighting the big problem?
 Use SRAS/LRAS/AD, MS/MD, and the Keynesian cross (a.k.a.
-45° diagram) diagrams to illustrate the effects described for the policy you chose.

-(25 points) Given your answers above, would you use fiscal policy, monetary policy, or a combination of the two?
+45° diagram) diagrams to illustrate the effects of the policy you chose.
+Explain why the curve(s) moved as drawn.
+What happens to the unemployment rate, inflation rate, government budget, and interest rates? - D) (25 points) Given your answers above, would you use fiscal policy, monetary policy, or a combination of the two?
 Explain your logic.
-How do the policies you described above affect unemployment, GDP, inflation, interest rates, and the government deficit?
+How do the policies you described above affect unemployment, GDP, inflation, interest rates, and the government budget?
 Use SRAS/LRAS/AD, MS/MD, and the Keynesian cross (a.k.a.
-45° diagram) diagrams to illustrate the effects described.
+45° diagram) diagrams to illustrate the effects of your policies.
+(Please redraw the diagrams in this section.)
 Explain why your policies affect those variables in that manner.
+If you do not use a policy, explain why you chose not to use it.
 Remember, in the real world, solving one problem may worsen something else.
 If that occurs, explain why there is still a net benefit resulting from your policies, and how you may want to slightly change your policies, to improve the situation.